dwd/Metre/FAQ.md

 XEP-0114 components are, to Metre, just another kind of remote server, albeit one it cannot initiate a connection to.
-The difference is that you'll need to define the `<transport/>` type as "114", and set a secret for the authentication with a child element of `<auth type='secret'/>`, like so:
+The difference is that you'll need to define the `<transport/>` type as "114", and set a secret for the authentication with a child element of `<auth type='secret'/>`, containing the dialback secret, like so:

 ```xml
 <domain name='component.example.com'>